EPOS-ERIC/epos-opensource/README.md

 ### Build from source

-- Make sure to have the Go 1.24.4 (or more recent) toolchain when building from source
+- Make sure to have the Go 1.24.4 (or more later) toolchain when building from source

 ```shell
 make build